This section describes how to configure the various alert notification methods.

 andUSER

-can be safely ignored in this context.COUNT
+can be safely ignored in this context.THRESHOLD

-, you might find the following example a helpful starting point:#! /bin/bash function getAlerts() { /opt/flowtraq/cmdline/ns2hostsb -s flowtraq.example.com / -un alertuser -up MASKED -al -au alertuser -at -1m } while read line do echo "Processing Alert: " $line # add your own code here to parse the details of # the alert and take action accordingly done <<EOF $(getAlerts)
+is the threshold you set when you defined the triggered alert.#! /bin/bash function getAlerts() { /opt/flowtraq/cmdline/ns2hostsb -s flowtraq.example.com / -un alertuser -up MASKED -al -au alertuser -at -1m } while read line do echo "Processing Alert: " $line # add your own code here to parse the details of # the alert and take action accordingly done <<EOF $(getAlerts)